WeblateOrg/weblate/docs/admin/projects.rst

 Committer e-mail
 ++++++++++++++++

-E-mail address of committer used for Weblate commits.
+E-mail address of the committer used for Weblate commits.
 The author will always be the real translator.
 On some VCSs this might be not supported.
 The default value can be changed in :setting:`DEFAULT_COMMITER_EMAIL`.